goupaz/goupaz.com/howto/hostsession.md

    - [ ] Make sure stop/start recording during break

 - [ ] Post session
-   - [ ] Upload session to Youtube
    - [ ] Upload slides, MeetingMinutes to Github
+   - [ ] Upload session to Youtube included: links to slides, MeetingMinutes, presenter, topic
-   - [ ] Share post in Linkedin, Twitter included photo and thank you to speaker, links to: recording, slides, MeetingMinutes
+   - [ ] Share post in Linkedin, Twitter, Slack included photo and thank you to speaker, links to: recording, slides, MeetingMinutes
    - [ ] Send email to all registers included photo and thank you to speaker, links to: recording, slides, MeetingMinutes